scrabbletank/farhome-rules/rulesdoc.md

 For the next hour, any time you gain a condition roll a wound die instead.
 On a blank you don't gain the condition.

 ##### Cleansing Potion
-Ends up to 2 of the following conditions: Daze, Hex, Paralyze, Poison, Slow, Stun, and weaken.
+Ends up to 2 of the following conditions: Blind, Daze, Hex, Paralyze, Poison, Slow, Stun, or Weakened.
 If the condition is level 3 or more, remove 2 levels instead.
 Conditions inflicted by wounds, curses, or persistent effects return at the start of your next turn.

 ##### Deadly Toxins
 On hit inflicts poison 3 for 10 minutes.